JaneliaSciComp/claude-howto/Walkthrough.md

 ## Exercise 3: Rapid Prototyping

+It's ideal to run Claude in a sandbox which restricts file system and network access.
 Let's first configure a sandbox so that we can give Claude Code a little more freedom to act.
-Use the `/sandbox` command to enable it (you can use the defaults).

-Now paste in this prompt to one-shot a prototype:
+You can configure a default sandbox that you can enable with `/sandbox`.
+Enable that (use defaults) and then paste in this prompt:

 ```
 Create a Pixi Python project and use the zarr library to open this dataset: